 - Area school boards and other volunteer roles

-Over the past several years, Pegasus Emergency Group has worked with the administrative team to:
+Over the past 20 plus years, Pegasus Emergency Group has worked with the administrative team to:

-- Consistently achieve Press Ganey patient satisfaction scores in the 90 to 99th percentile.
+- Consistently achieve high Press Ganey patient satisfaction scores.

-- Design a new, cutting-edge department with 22 private treatment rooms.
+- Design a cutting-edge department with 22 private treatment rooms and collaborate on a new 8 bed ED expansion in 2023.

-- Increase physician and mid-level provider hours to meet growing department needs.
+- Increase clinician hours to meet growing department needs.

 - Implement a fully electronic medical record (EMR) and computerized physician order entry system.